HCL-TECH-SOFTWARE/connections-doc/source/admin/install/cp_config_customizer_setup_nginx.md

     ```
     kubectl get configmap connections-env -o yaml -n connections | grep customizer-interservice-host
     ```

-    If the value is incorrectly set, you can [run a Helm upgrade of the connections-env](cp_install_connections-env.md).

 4. On the NGINX server, create an SSL certificate directory.